antonycc/ondemand-neo4j/README.md

 # TODO

 * TODO clean up
+* Get logging working from tests
+* Get logging working from running app
+* Capture logging from running app in a test
 * Move what can be configured to application.yml
 * Postman examples run by newman
 * Split URLs as: /api/browse (data rest api), /api/search (cypher queries), /api/export (export to json)